Baicheng-MiQ/Less-Ugly-UCL-Website/README.md

 # Less-Ugly-UCL-Website
 I hate the current front-end UI design of [UCL website](https://www.ucl.ac.uk/).
-This UI can't reflect how awesome UCL is, so I've decided to make a better one with only CSS.
+This design can't reflect how awesome UCL is, so I've decided to make a better one with only CSS.

 ## What I have changed
 - Ugly colors 🤮